hcchengithub/project-k/README.md

 jeForth was first invented by FigTaiwan Mr. Yap and Sam Suan Chen during end of 2011.
 It's a very simple way to develop your own Forth system anywhere JavaScript is available -- Web page, HTA, Node.js, Node-Webkit, and Windows DOS box.

 #demo
+Sample program baby.html is a very simple demo.
+Sample program cub.html has most forth words.
-baby.html is a simple demo.
-Use Google Chrome to run it.
+Use Google Chrome to run them.

 jeforth.js is the only file in this project.
 The below two lines generate a Forth Virtual Machine on your web page in HTML: